AleksandrRogov/DynamicsWebApi/README.md

 ## Use Content-ID to reference requests in a Change Set

+`version 1.5.6+`

-Starting from v.1.5.6 you can reference a request from a Change Set.
+You can reference a request in a Change Set.
 For example, if you want to create related entities in a single batch request:

 ```js
 var order = {